Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-To validate the theoretical results, we conduct and open source the implementations including the numerical simulations and hardware experiments\footnote{Implementation detail and code are available at \url{https://github.com/Y1kee/CVF-for-Nonholonomic-Motion-Planning}}, as summarized below. \begin{itemize} \item We carry out numerical simulations and Monte Carlo experiments that compare the proposed method to the VF-based algorithms in \cite{Panagou2017Distributed,he2024simultaneous,pothen2017curvature,yao2021singularity}.
-The results confirm the theoretical guarantees of our approach, achieving a 100\% success rate in ensuring convergence under curvature constraints. \item We implement the proposed planning algorithm on the Ackermann UGV featuring a minimal turning radius.
-The experiment results show that they successfully converge to different destinations from various initial conditions, demonstrating that the proposed feedback motion planning algorithm is robust against the measurement noise and dynamics uncertainties. \item We extend the proposed method to 3D fixed-wing UAVs with coordinated turn constraint by deriving the attitude and thrust control laws.
-In the hardware-in-the-loop (HIL) experiments with target configuration switching during the flight, the UAV reaches its destination under the proposed control laws.
+To validate the theoretical results and facilitate reproducibility, we conduct and open source the implementations, including the numerical simulations and hardware experiments\footnote{Implementation details and source code are available at \url{https://github.com/Y1kee/CVF-for-Nonholonomic-Motion-Planning}}, as outlined below. \begin{itemize} \item We carry out numerical simulations demonstrating supportive phenomena for the theoretical propositions and Monte Carlo experiments comparing our method to other VF-based algorithms in \cite{Panagou2017Distributed,he2024simultaneous,pothen2017curvature,yao2021singularity}.
+The presented approach outperforms the existing methods by achieving a 100\% success rate in ensuring convergence under curvature constraints. \item We implement the proposed planning algorithm on the Ackermann UGV featuring a minimal turning radius.
+The experiment results show that they successfully converge to different destinations from various initial conditions, demonstrating that the proposed feedback motion planning algorithm is robust against the dynamics uncertainties. \item We extend the proposed method to 3D fixed-wing UAVs with coordinated turn constraint by deriving the attitude and thrust control laws.
+In the hardware-in-the-loop (HIL) experiments with target configuration switching during the flight, the UAV reaches its destination under the extended control laws.
 The HIL results highlight that our algorithm given by closed-form expressions enables real-time motion planning despite limited onboard computational resources. \end{itemize}